 A healthy supply of nutrients is so important during this crucial phase that it’s difficult to rely on diet alone to ensure adequate supply.
 A good prenatal multivitamin should never be a replacement for a healthy diet, however it can provide a good baseline of essential nutrients to compliment a balanced diet.

-A good prenatal multivitamin should not be a replacement for a healthy diet, but act as an ‘insurance policy’ helping to ensure a healthy balance of essential nutrients despite natural fluctuations in daily dietary intake.
-You may also wish to include a good antioxidant such as co enzyme Q10 to further support egg health.
+A good prenatal multivitamin should basically act as an ‘insurance policy’ helping to ensure a healthy balance of essential nutrients regardless of fluctuations in daily dietary intake.

 Stress has a negative impact on overall fertility as well as egg health specifically.
 Stress produces excess cortisol, which can interfere with hormone production during the egg cycle and can also increase the production of free radicals.
 If you are trying to conceive, reducing your stress levels can greatly improve your chances of achieving a successful pregnancy.